  expenditure necessary to achieve value for money and / or mitigate additional in year costs

 Councillors have 21 days from the issue of a Section 114 notice to discuss the implications at a Full Council meeting.
+It would be most interesting to be a fly on the wall at such a meeting: especially since it would have to be a full council meeting rather than the sub-set of councillors which has tended to make the decisions behind closed doors where the airport is concerned.
+Luton Borough Council are, as we said in our March newsletter, finding a bit of trouble at t'mill: specifically the level of debt already being carried by the Council.
+Rather more than chickenfeed - £200 million and heading north for the delayed DART people-mover, and the likely cost of a dual-carriageway access road, approved with the cover story that it was needed to provide access to the small mixed-use New Century Park.
+There's also the cost of building the proposed second terminal......
+It's suggested that the cost of servicing the current levels of debt, even on the gentle terms of the Public Loans Fund, are likely to cause local services to be cut.

 Any aviation-connected lessons from the past?

 In Greek mythology, Icarus is the son of the master craftsman Daedalus, the creator of the Labyrinth.
 Icarus and his father attempt to escape from Crete by means of wings that his father constructed from feathers and wax.
 Icarus' father warns him first of complacency and then of hubris, asking that he fly neither too low nor too high, so the sea's dampness would not clog his wings nor the sun's heat melt them.
 Icarus ignored his father's instructions not to fly too close to the sun; when the wax in his wings melted he tumbled out of the sky and crash-landed into the sea where he drowned.

-Has Luton Borough Council been encouraged to fly a bit too close to the sun?
+Has Luton Borough Council previously chosen to fly a bit too close to the sun?

-14/05/2011:50
+cHAIRMAN VICE CHAIRMAN SECRETARY TREASURER G.P.
+Blackburn M D Nidd

+36 Maple Way The Old Bakery,

+Kensworth 152 Piccotts End

+Beds.
+Hemel Hempstead, Herts

+LU6 3RT HP1 3AU 01582 872670 01442 252724

+gerryblackburn@outlook.com oldbakery@aol.com

+Your comments and contributions are always welcome – you can contact the EDITOR at The Old Bakery etc.

+17/06/20 11:59 Published by LLATVCC The views expressed are those of the contributors and are not necessarily endorsed by the Committee